 If you have decided that you want to sit houses, the first step to becoming an international house and pet sitter is to join a house sitting network.
 The house sitter website we use is Trusted Housesitters.
 It is the house sitting site that offers the biggest inventory of international housesits, plus it is incredibly easy to use.

 The house sitting service is membership-based; you pay an annual fee and can use the site as much as you want to find jobs for housesitting.
 Compared to other international house sitting sites (that are not as robust), the fee is a bit high (but is still less than the nightly cost of a hotel room in London – so we think it is well worth it!).

 BONUS: Save 25% of the membership fee when you use this link!

 Like most house sitting sites, Trusted Housesitting is simply a platform to connect homeowners and sitters.
-The homeowners post an opportunity – including dates, location, pets and other responsibilities – and housesitters choose which housesits to apply for based on their timeframe and interests.
+The homeowners post a pet sitting opportunity – including dates, location, pets and other responsibilities – and housesitters choose which housesits to apply for based on their timeframe and interests.

 Other International House Sitting Websites for Traveling Pet Sitting Jobs